Bernullys/curso_cs50_python/README.md

     # Use tuples when your data cannot/should not change.
     # Tuples are immutable.
-    # Thar means you can not reassign a value in a tuple like you can with list and dicts.
+    # That means you can not reassign a value in a tuple like you can with list and dicts.

     tuples = ()                                #creates an empty tuple tuples = (1,2,3)                           #creates a tuple with 3 values
     tuples = "a", "b", "c"                     #creates a tuple with 3 values without parentheses
     # you can call a tuple using index like with lists
     variable = (1, 2, 3)
     a, b, c = variable                         #this will unpack a tuple a, b, c = [1, 2, 3] a, b, c = c, a, b                          # this will change the asignation a, b, *c, d = [1, 2, 3, 4, 5, 6, 7]        #this will asigne the extras to c

 Sets: